campusdatamedia/faturhelper/README.md

 ## Introduction

-FaturHelper is the project that contains some helpers/functions/methods to help my work easier.
+FaturHelper is the project that contains some helpers/functions/methods to help my Laravel work easier.

 ## Prerequisite
 - PHP >= 7.4